The gastric balloon treatment was first introduced in 1985 as the Garren-Edwards gastric bubble (GEGB).

 What is the Gastric Balloon & How is it Used for Weight Loss?

-The gastric balloon, also known as an intragastric balloon, is one of two popular bariatric procedures for the treatment of obesity.
+The intragastric balloon (gastric balloon) is a popular bariatric technique for treating the disease of obesity.
 The other most popular procedure is the gastric sleeve.

 They made the balloon device itself out of a soft silicone material.
 The doctors implant the medical device into your stomach.
 The balloon is inflated endoscopically, whereby the filled balloon will occupy space where you normally store food.
 You will end up eating less and feeling “full” faster during meals.
 The result is rapid weight loss.
 But does the weight really fall off rapidly and will it stay gone for good?